boffis2002/boffis2002/README.md

 # Hi there :wave:

-My name is Sergio Boffi.
-I am a Bachelor student at USI in Lugano.
+My name is Sergio Boffi, i'm 22 years old and i live in Lugano.
+I have studied at ITIS Marconi in Dalmine(BG) Italy, and after graduating i moved to Lugano in order to graduate in Computer Science at USI.

 ## :wrench: Technologies and Tools